Your smart guide to round the world & adventure travel

 These latter stages of malaria can progress extremely quickly so it is important to recognise problems early on.

 If you do think you have malaria you should treat it very seriously as the quicker you are treated the quicker you can recover.
-Malaria can be effectively treated with drugs and symptoms will rapidly disappear with little risk of reoccurance.
+Malaria can be effectively treated with drugs and symptoms will rapidly disappear with little risk of reoccurrence.

 Always consult your GP regarding malaria risks.

-Next: Where is malaria present?
+Where is Malaria present?